HIPAA Notice of Privacy

 In addition to lead, other home conditions can contribute to injuries or illnesses.
 Respiratory diseases such as asthma have been linked to the presence of tobacco smoke, mold, dust mites and pests or rodents in housing.
 Homes with moderate or severe physical problems place residents at increased risk for fire, electrical injuries, falls, rodent bites and other illnesses and injuries.
 Exposure to pesticide residues, indoor toxicants, tobacco smoke, radon and carbon monoxide can be harmful for anyone.

 The Pennsylvania Department of Health's Lead Poisoning Prevention and Control Program is currently comprised of three programs: the Childhood Lead Poisoning Prevention Program (CLPPP), the Lead Hazard Control Program (LHCP) and the Lead Surveillance Program.
 In July of 2013, the Department of Health will begin implementation of the Lead and Healthy Homes Program.
 The Department of Health provides a toll-free Lead Information Line (1-800-440-LEAD) to respond to caller inquiries and provide written materials about childhood lead poisoning and other household hazards.
 In addition, the Department offers training in lead-abatement and other lead-certified disciplines at no cost to governmental and non-profit employees.
+For a list of current lead inspectors and risk assessors visit the Pennsylvania Department of Labor and Industry website.

 The Pennsylvania Department of Health’s Bureau of Family Health has awarded small no-bid grants to support community-based initiatives, targeted to children under age 12, that directly prevent dwelling-based illness and injury.
 Awardees will use funds for activities and materials to improve the dwelling-related health and safety of children across the commonwealth.